 As previously mentioned, blockchain eliminates the need for middlemen.
 However, besides reducing costs and improving security, it also leads to much higher efficiency.
 There’s no longer any need to spend time dealing with intermediaries and waiting for them to get everything in order.
 Instead, things can be carried out way faster.

-Blockchain Application in Finance
+Use Cases of Blockchain in Finance

 Banking is likely an area that can benefit the most from fintech.
 In fact, in 2020, almost 30% of the global blockchain market revenue was distributed towards banking.